Why you don’t have to save

 The real problem though is that often when we make poor financial choices we don’t really feel the negative impact of those choices right away and so there’s no real motivation to change.
 For too many of us, the true impact of our current choices won’t be felt for many years and in some cases, we won’t even be the ones to feel it…

 Saving is a choice.
 Every time you purpose money for retirement, or a vacation, or a down payment on a house, or a child’s education you’re making a choice not to spend it on something else.
-Chances are the something else might be more fun in the short term but most savers will tell you that the drive to avoid the consequences of not saving is far more powerful than the lure of the short-term splurge.
+Chances are something else that might be more fun in the short term but most savers will tell you that the drive to avoid the consequences of not saving is far more powerful than the lure of the short-term splurge.

-It doesn’t take a rocket scientist to figure out that if you don’t have any savings when you hit your retirement years, you’re not going to be spending your retirement travelling the world and enjoying your leisure time.
+It doesn’t take a rocket scientist to figure out that if you don’t have any savings when you hit your retirement years, you’re not going to be spending your retirement traveling the world and enjoying your leisure time.
 It’s not illogical to assume that if you consistently spend more than you earn, at some point you’re going to have to clear the debt, it’s not “unfair” that if you dig yourself into a hole, you’re the one who has to dig yourself out.

-The reality is there are plenty of things we can choose to do with our money apart from save, the question is, are we willing to deal with the consequences of those choices?
+The reality is there are plenty of things we can choose to do with our money apart from saving, the question is, are we willing to deal with the consequences of those choices?
 And yes, I know that life is short and we could all be dead tomorrow but chances are you’re going to make it to your 70s and even if you’re unfortunate enough not to make it to retirement, do you really want your last gift to the people you care about to be your funeral bill?

 Related Article: Principles of saving money